sergei-lapin/galaxy-store-publisher-gradle/README.md

 You can override directory that will be searched for APK to upload (target variant output directory by default) by specifying corresponding CLI option `./gradlew :your-app-module:publish{Variant}ToGalaxyStore --apkDirPath=/apk/dir`.

+You can submit app at the end of the process, by specifying corresponding CLI option `./gradlew :your-app-module:publish{Variant}ToGalaxyStore --hasToSubmitApp=true`.